-The Scrivener law of 13 July 1979.
+The “loi Scrivener” of 13 July 1979 defines a condition precedent during the property purchase process.
 It aims to protect property buyers, who may previously have been under certain pressure from sellers and estate agents to sign commitments to sell without financing conditions.
-Therefore, for nearly 40 years, a buyer who makes an offer, and who ultimately does not obtain a bank loan, can recover his deposit of 10%.
+Therefore, for nearly 40 years, a buyer who makes an offer, and who ultimately does not obtain a bank loan, can recover his deposit of 10% thanks to the condition precedent.
 Maître Nathalie Berkani, expert on the subject, has answered our questions.

 What is the scope of this law ?